rqlite/rqlite.io/content/en/docs/cli/_index.md

 ---
-title: "Command line tool"
+title: "rqlite shell"
-linkTitle: "Command line tool"
+linkTitle: "rqlite shell"
 description: "How to access rqlite using the command-line tool"
 weight: 25
 ---
-`rqlite` is a command line tool for connecting to a rqlited node.
+`rqlite` is a command line tool for connecting to a rqlite node.
 Consult the [SQLite query language documentation](https://www.sqlite.org/lang.html) for full details on the supported SQL syntax.

 - [Usage](#usage)
 - [Example](#example)